coldbox-modules/cbsecurity/readme.md

 	cbsecurity = {
 		// Module Relocation when an invalid access is detected, instead of each rule declaring one.
 		"invalidAuthenticationEvent" 	: "mod1:secure.index",
+		// Default Auhtentication Action: override or redirect when a user has not logged in "defaultAuthenticationAction"	: "override",
 		// Module override event when an invalid access is detected, instead of each rule declaring one.
 		"invalidAuthorizationEvent"		: "mod1:secure.auth",
+		// Default Authorization Action: override or redirect when a user does not have enough permissions to access something "defaultAuthorizationAction"	: "override",
+		// Custom validator for the module.
+		"validator" 					: "jwtService@cbsecurity"
 		// You can define your security rules here or externally via a source "rules"							: [
 			{